noeg18/My-Projects/README.md

 ### Main personal challenge: Learn how to code in JavaScript and integrate individuals' code

-We decided as a team to develop our own individual implementations so we could all get to grips with JavaScript (Which we were all unfamiliar with)
+We decided as a team to develop our own individual implementations so we could all get to grips with JavaScript (which we were all unfamiliar with).

-Here is a demonstration of my own prototype that I made when I was first learning the language:
+Here is a demonstration of my own (very simple) prototype that helped me first start learning the language:

-Group-project-files/Nagat-prototype-gif.gif

 ![my prototype](Group-project-files/Nagat-prototype-gif.gif)

 ### My main Contributions:
 - End of round and game restart functionality